 Evelene Brodstone Vestey has become one of the most admired and respected women of her time – the Nebraska farm girl who went on to become the highest paid female executive of her time and, who, later in life married an English Lord.

-After completing her schooling, she worked as a stenographer in Chicago with the Vestey Cold Storage Company.
-From there, Evelyn rose through the ranks to become chief auditor and troubleshooter in the business and found herself earning $250,000 a year (comparable to $5 million a year today) making her the highest paid female executive of her time.
+Born in 1875, Evelene graduated from high school at the age of 14 and left Superior to study stenography and accounting in Burlington Iowa.
+After completing her schooling, she worked as a stenographer in Chicago with the Vestey Cold Storage Company, one of the biggest conglomerates of England.
+She rose through the ranks to become chief auditor and troubleshooter and at the peak of her career, Evelene found herself earning $250,000 a year (comparable to $5 million a year today).

 In 1924, Evelene married William Vestey, Lord of the British realm and they made their home at Kingswood, a historic castle in London.
 After they were wed, Lord William asked her to adopt the British spelling for her name – Evelyn.